 - Neuromuscular disorders

-This therapy isn’t advisable for people with following conditions:
+This therapy isn’t advisable for people with the following conditions:

 - Menstruating or pregnant women